LRydin/Phase-and-amplitude-synchronisation-in-power-grid-frequency-fluctuations-in-the-Nordic-Grid/README.md

 ```
 (the `compression='zip'` is important, else pandas does not know how the data was compressed)

+There are two additional files, called [pearson.npz](https://github.com/LRydin/Phase-and-amplitude-synchronisation-in-power-grid-frequency-fluctuations-in-the-Nordic-Grid/blob/main/pearson.npz) and [MFDFA_data.npz](https://github.com/LRydin/Phase-and-amplitude-synchronisation-in-power-grid-frequency-fluctuations-in-the-Nordic-Grid/blob/main/MFDFA_data.npz), which contain some of the heavier calculations in some of the plots.
+The scripts to generate the results therein are included in the plot scripts.
+The files are included here for convenience, to be able to quickly reproduce the figures.

 ## Plots

  - Figure 1: [plot_1.py](https://github.com/LRydin/Phase-and-amplitude-synchronisation-in-power-grid-frequency-fluctuations-in-the-Nordic-Grid/blob/main/plot_1.py)